 Join groups that support you in your goals

 So far, I’ve joined two key groups that have made a difference in my reaching my goals.

 One was Circle of Success.
 As a COS member, I have access to an incredible range of courses and expertise.
 Here’s a small sample of what I’ve done: I’ve done all the B2B courses, which helped me understand the nuances of writing for decision makers in businesses.
-Nick Usborne’s Web Copywriting 2.0 has been a life changer for me by creating the context for writing on the Web.
+Nick Usborne’s Web program has been a life changer for me by creating the context for writing on the Web.
 And Ilise Benun’s pricing course helped me figure out a framework and strategy for pricing and earning a living.